 Data Privacy

-Crosscheck's Chrome extension collects developer context alongside your captures to make bug reports actionable.
+Crosscheck's Chrome extension collects developer context alongside your checks to make bug reports actionable.
 This page explains exactly what data is collected, what is not collected, and how that data is handled.

 What the Extension Collects